NikitaKorablev/NikitaKorablev/README.md

  3. Flood forecasting service.
 I made a python program with which, according to satellite images, it is possible to prevent floods and save many buildings from flooding.
 Link to the project: https://github.com/NikitaKorablev/Analysis-of-satellite-images

+ 4. My team and I are winners of the hackathon "Digital Breakthrough: Artificial Intelligence Season".
+We took the second place in the case from the Russian Railways company (РЖД) - "Coordination of the passage of car traffic".
+Here you can see the solution we wrote: https://github.com/Atikin-NT/hacks-ai
 ---

 ![](http://github-profile-summary-cards.vercel.app/api/cards/profile-details?username=NikitaKorablev&theme=vue)